-- 1. Python does not permit re-use of an existing module or function. - 2.
-Indentation is not important in Python. - 3.
-A class is followed by an indented block of statements which forms the body of the class. - 4.
-In order to add methods to an existing class, the first parameter for each method should be self. - 5.
-The directory() function is used to see the attributes of a class. - 6.
+- 3. A class is followed by an indented block of statements which forms the body of the class. - 4.
+In order to add methods to an existing class, the first parameter for each method should be self.

+d. isinstance(A,Ob1)

+- 5. The directory() function is used to see the attributes of a class. - 6.
 The dir() function returns a sorted list of attributes and methods belonging to an object. - 7.
 All attributes and methods in Python are public by default.